Bharathisp29/Uber-Analysis-SQL_PBI-/README.md

-# Uber-Analysis-SQL_PBI-
+# Amazon Prime Video - PowerBI
-Processing and Analyzing the data set of Uber by using SQL, Power BI and Advanced Excel
+Processing and Analyzing the data set of Uber by using Power BI  and Advanced